Paul Williams (footballer, born 1971): Derby County

 Born in Burton upon Trent, Williams began his career as a forward with First Division club Derby County and after moving back into midfield he made his debut during the 1989–90 season, making 10 appearances and scoring his first goal for the club.
 By 1991, Derby had been relegated to the Second Division and Williams stepped up to score league 13 goals during the 1991–92 season, including a memorable hattrick in a 3–1 victory over Watford on 29 February 1992.
 His goals helped the Rams to a place in the playoffs, but the club's season ended after defeat to Blackburn Rovers in the semi-finals.

 By 1993, Williams had been converted into a central defender and he helped the team to 1994 First Division playoff Final, but Derby were denied a place in the Premier League by Leicester City and he found himself partly at fault for one of the Foxes' goals.
 He remained at the Baseball Ground until the end of the 1994–95 season, when a 9th-place finish saw Derby fail to qualify for the playoffs.
 Williams made 195 appearances and scored 33 goals during six seasons with the Rams.

 Lincoln City (loan)

 Williams joined Fourth Division club Lincoln City on loan on 9 November 1989 and made the first professional appearances of his career in a six-match spell at Sincil Bank.

 Coventry City

 Williams moved up to the Premier League to sign with Coventry City in August 1995 for a £750,000 fee.
+(A different Paul Williams was on Coventry's books the previous season.)
 He was the Highfield Road club's Player of the Year in his debut season and remained at the club for a further five years before being released in September 2001.
 Williams made 199 appearances and scored six goals for Coventry City, including the winner in a 2–1 victory over Tottenham Hotspur on the final day of the 1996–97 season, which preserved the Sky Blues' Premier League status.